tillitis/tillitis-key1/hw/application_fpga/fw/README.md

    using this it's not possible to restart the loading of an application.

-3. On a sucessful response, the client will send multiple `FW_CMD_LOAD_APP_DATA` commands, together containing the full application.
+3. On a successful response, the client will send multiple `FW_CMD_LOAD_APP_DATA` commands, together containing the full application.